AADR Logo

 Please don't let the distance stand in your way of finding your newest best friend.
 We have volunteers who will help your "new friend" get up and down the East Coast or Midwest.
 We just can't get them from one coast to the other.
 Please look for dogs on your coast.

-More about Max in MI
+More about Max in VA

 Good with Dogs, Not Good with Cats, Good with Older/Considerate Kids Only, Good with Adults, Requires a yard, Leashtrained, Cratetrained, Likes to play with toys, Playful, Intelligent